 - Quality and Accreditation: Barbados has recognized the general lack of international accreditation of its services, and is aiming to develop regulations that will see international standards adopted by all providers (Ministry of Health, 2009). - 2.
 Emergence of a 'Dual' Health System: Planners have recognized the capacity of a larger medical tourism sector to negatively impact access to quality medical care by locals.
-The policy documents reviewed call for studies of the precise mechanisms through which locals may be negatively impacted and the creation of preventative measures and regulations to prevent these impacts from occurring (Ministry of Health, 2009). - 3.
-Health Human Resource Supply: Barbados' supply of health human resources has been described by the Task Force Health and Wellness Task Force as being "plagued with shortages" (Ministry of Health, 2009, pg.23).
-These shortages have been attributed to the emigration of health workers from Barbados to developed countries (Ministry of Health, 2009). - 4.
+The policy documents reviewed call for studies of the precise mechanisms through which locals may be negatively impacted and the creation of preventative measures and regulations to prevent these impacts from occurring (Ministry of Health, 2009). - Health Human Resource Supply: Barbados' supply of health providers has been described as being afflicted by shortages amongst all professional groups, shortages which have been primarily attributed to the emigration of professionals (Ministry of Health, 2009). - 4.
 International Portability of Health Insurance: Barriers to the international portability of health insurance have been cited as a major obstruction to a larger medical tourism industry in Barbados (Ministry of Health, 2009).
 The Task Force has suggested facilitating connections between Barbadian providers and insurance companies outside of the country to try and attract patients to the country (Ministry of Health, 2009).